 Fraud and Financial Crime

-Complex fraud cases are unlike any other.
-The sheer volume of evidence demands a different and more methodical approach.
-The key is to analyse the evidence, identify key issues and present these in a way that is digestible for a jury.
-We aim to present you with core evidence and explain its relevance in the context of your case.
-This is a collaborative approach where your involvement is appreciated and encouraged.
-By bringing our expertise to a team that includes you, we aim to attack the prosecution case and advance yours.
+Complex fraud cases are unlike any other: The sheer volume of evidence demands a skilled methodical approach.
+The key is to analyse the evidence, identify key issues and present these in a way that is capable of being understood by a jury.

 - Tax evasion

 - Missing Trader Intra-Community Fraud (MTIC)

 - Fraudulent trading

 - Insurance fraud

 - Benefit fraud

 - Possession and use of counterfeit currency

 - Corporate manslaughter